koox00/pytalog/README.md

     python manage.py dropdb

 start a server.
-Once run you can access the application in `0.0.0.0:5000`

     python manage.py runserver

+Once the server is run you can access the application in `0.0.0.0:5000`.

 # TODO